dtSearch

 • Deactivate Index—deactivates the index and removes it from the search with menu in the Documents tab, but not from the database.

-• Swap Index—swaps your index with a replacement index in order to use its resources while your index builds or is inactive or disabled for any reason.
+• Swap Index—swaps your index with a replacement index to use its resources while your index builds or is inactive or disabled for any reason.
 This enables you to keep searching while your primary index experiences downtime.
 You can only select indexes in the Replacement Index with an Active status.
 This index you swap to does not automatically run an incremental update.

 Selecting the index from the drop-down list and clicking OK completes the index swap.
 You cannot reverse the swap results in the current dialog box.
 You must close this swap and run it again to swap back or swap another time.
 This functionality is useful in limited cases, for example, if you are performing a full rebuild on a very large index.
 Since dtSearch incremental builds are online, you can search documents once indexed.